 Upon identification of a Carer the Practice will take the following steps:

-- An ‘Alert Message’ should be added to the Carer’s Record on the Front desk to alert Receptionists in order that they may prioritise booking appointments where necessary.
+- An ‘Alert Message’ should be added to the Carer’s Record on the front desk to alert Receptionists in order for them to prioritise booking appointments where necessary

-- The medical record (EMIS Web) of the person receiving care will be allocated a read code of 918F (“has a carer”) and cross reference the carers details in the text box
+- The medical record of the person receiving care will be allocated a read code of 918F (“has a carer”) and cross reference the carers details in the text box

-- Chronic Disease Templates used by Nurses and Doctors when consulting Patients include data entry spaces for inserting Carer’s name and contact details.
+- Chronic Disease Templates used by Nurses and Doctors when consulting Patients include data entry spaces for inserting a Carer’s name and contact details

 All Carer registrations will, in the first instance, be reviewed by the patient’s usual doctor who will confirm that the patient is competent to give a valid informed consent.

-The following read codes are used to tag Carers notes:
+The following read codes are used to tag Carers notes where applicable:

-The following documents available on the practice Intranet and on the practice Website support this policy:
+The following documents are available on the practice Intranet and on the practice Website support this policy: